biowonks/projects/fql/cases.md

 You can also pass alternative rules.
 For that you need a new object in the *set of rules*.
 For example:

-If you want to select all sequences with at least 1 match to CheW domain in pfam28 AND only 1 match to HATPase_c domain in pfam28:
+If you want to select all sequences with at least 1 match to CheW domain in pfam28 OR only 1 match to HATPase_c domain in pfam28:

 ```javascript
 [